Admissions Tests at UK Medical Schools

 - Situational judgement: Measures your responses in situations, and your grasp of medical ethics: 27 minutes and 67 questions on 20 scenarios.

 The test is taken at your local test centre, with each subtest in a multiple choice format.
-Past papers are not available but there are specimen questions on the UKCAT website.
-UKCAT can be taken by applicants at the following universities:
+Past papers are not available but there are specimen questions on the UCAT website.

 The Biomedical Admissions Test (BMAT) is an entry test for students who wish to apply to medicine, veterinary medicine, dentistry and biomedical science courses in the UK.
 The test lasts for two hours and is divided into three sections: